 Any sexual offense involving children or violence will have a harsh sentence.
 A violation of the federal statutes involving the sexual exploitation of children has a minimum sentence of 15 years.
 In Montana, incest with a child under the age of 12 has a 100-year minimum prison term.

 The first sex offender registry was established in 1994.
 Two years later, Megan's Law required local law enforcement to make the contents of these databases available to parents.
 These databases of information about convicted sex offenders include names, last known locations, and most recent jobs.

 Anyone convicted of a sex crime must register within three days whenever they relocate.
 Failing to do so is a new criminal offense.
 The statutes prevent offenders from living too close to schools and other locations where children may gather.
 Registration is part of a sex offender's parole or probation requirements.

 The sex offender registration includes anyone convicted of a sexual offense.
 The intent is to provide a measure of public safety from sexual predators, even peeping toms and flashers.
 Advocates for both victims and offenders have questioned the effectiveness of the registries.
 They only track registered sex offenders and provide no protection from unregistered offenders or those who don't register after their release.
 Until we can find another method, registration is the only method available.

 More Questions About Sex Offenders and Sex Offenses?
 Ask an Attorney

 Sex offenses range from indecent exposure to possession of child pornography to sexual assault and rape.
-While our common-sense understanding of these crimes tells us that they are not all equal, many of the crimes carry "registration" requirements which can effectively hamper a person's ability to live a normal life.
+Common sense tells us these are not equal crimes, but they all carry registration requirements that can follow you for the rest of your life.

-If you or someone you know is being investigated for a sex crime or has already been charged, it is best to immediately contact an experienced criminal defense attorney near you.
+If you or someone you know is being investigated or charged with a sex crime, you need legal advice immediately.
+Contact an experienced criminal defense attorney near you.